robovines6955/Stampede/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

             of a particular style of OpMode.
 These are bare bones examples.

 Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
-            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended to drive a functioning stampede, it is simply showing the minimal code required to read and display the sensor values.

 Robot:	    This is a Sample OpMode that assumes a simple two-motor (differential) drive base.